Salvatore Martinez: Rinnovamento nello Spirito Santo (RnS)

-Since 1997, Martinez was the first lay-person to preside the Rinnovamento nello Spirito Santo.
-He was succeeded by Giuseppe "Peppino" Contaldo, alias.
-RnS is a private association of faithful whose statutes have been recognized by the Italian Bishops’ Conference (CEI) and by the Holy See.
-It has around 1,900 groups and communities in Italy, with over 250,000 participants, nine overseas missions (among which are in Moldova and Transnistria, Israel, and Jordan), schools of formation, a publishing house, a foundation for the promotion of social utility projects, and a cooperative for event organization.
+Since 1997, Martinez has served as the first layperson to preside over Rinnovamento nello Spirito Santo (RnS), a private association of the faithful recognized by the Italian Bishops’ Conference (CEI) and the Holy See.
+The movement comprises approximately 1,900 Italian groups and communities with over 250,000 participants, and maintains nine overseas missions, including in Israel, Jordan, and Moldova and Transnistria.
+Its activities include formation programs, publishing, social-utility initiatives, and event organization.